samboy/rg32hash/C/microrg32.md

 SECRET="Some long passphrase with random text, like qhohxks5mx9el9v6ujg3t." export P="$LEN:$SECRET:example.com"
 ./microrg32 3 $LEN | head -1
+export P="foo"
 ```

 (Be sure to have SECRET be different than the above example!)

 Now, let’s suppose some cybercriminals obtain the password database
 at example.com.
 While they perform brute force searches to get passwords
-(which will, as of 2018, take some time with the above password, which has
+(which will, as of 2021, take some time with the above password, which has
 some 80 bits of entropy), we can update our password at example.com with
 a new one: